An affirmation, by definition, is a positive statement. It is an assertion that something is true.

 Affirmations can help you overcome doubts, rise over negative thoughts and beliefs, and brighten up your life.
 They can help you feel better and push for positive changes in your life.

 The overall goal of an affirmation is to make it an unconscious key to our future decisions.
 So when we face divisions on the road, we already know which way to go.

 Sleep affirmations, those made before you doze off for the day, can make you wake up more confident, optimistic, and cheerful.
 They should be a part of our sleep hygiene.

 Sleep hygiene is a set of healthy habits around bedtime that helps us get a good rest for the night.
 Sleep hygiene is an expert-advised way to improve our sleep and maximize how much health we can get from sleep.

 You cannot be healthy and sleepy both at the same time.
 Sleep is a non-negotiable part of your health.
 Experts link poor sleep to adverse health outcomes such as heart disease, premature brain aging, and diabetes.
 Proper sleep positively impacts how we cope with our day-to-day life stresses and approach our future endeavors.

 So, while a rested brain and body can look at challenges squarely in the eye, a tired body-mind entity can relegate us to the backseat in life’s struggles.

-Now, while most of us can get a good night’s sleep, many seem to have always something stopping us from waking up well-rested and fresh.
+Now, while most of us can get a good night’s sleep, many seem to always have something stopping us from waking up well-rested and fresh.
 It’s usually our worries that give us fractured sleep and stale mornings.

-When we make affirmations that work through our sleep, we make it easier for the body and mind to rejuvenate and repair, and wake up refreshed and confident.
+When we make affirmations that work through our sleep, we make it easier for the body and mind to rejuvenate and repair and wake up refreshed and confident.

 What are Sleep Affirmations?